andystoica/gltf-three.js/README.md

 # Rendering a GLTF 3D Object using the [Three.js](https://threejs.org/) library

-This demonstrations initialises a 3D scene as a canvas element attached to the body element.
+This demonstration initialises a 3D scene as a canvas element attached to the body element.

-The 3d model is impoted using the GLTFLoader module and is rendered using 3 lights and a perspective camera.
+The 3D model is imported using the GLTFLoader module and is rendered using 3 lights and a perspective camera.

-The model is then pun on an animation loop, gently rotating it around the X an Y axis.
+The model is then pun on an animation loop, gently rotating it around the X and Y axis.

 Camera controls are achieved with mouse interactions the OrbitControls module.